Harsha7337/M3_G4/PROJECT1/1_Requirements/README.md

 unit in the car, which will do the preferred functions.

 ## INPUT FUNCTIONS:
-* In SINGLE click, the car will be loCKED
+* In SINGLE click, the car will be locked
 * In DOUBLE clicks, the car will be unlocked
 * In TRIPLE clicks, On/OFF of the alarm system of the car
-* In QUADRUPLE clicks, Theft security system activated
+* In QUADRUPLE clicks, Theft security system will be activated.

 ## STATE OF ART:
-* Buttons and LED's are installed in REmote keyless entry system
+* Buttons and LED's are installed in remote keyless entry system.
-* Lock/Unlock, Alarm and Approach light Activation/Deactivation are provided
+* Lock/Unlock, Alarm and Approach light Activation/Deactivation is provided.
-* Transmitter is provide to transmit the signal
+* Transmitter is provided for transmitting the signal.
 * Receiver provided to receive the signal

 ## 5W's and 1H: